 Manufacturing Cardiovascular Health Supplements

-One way to get well-formulated, GMP-certified supplements for heart health is by contacting an experienced supplement manufacturer.
+One way to start selling well-formulated supplements for heart health is by contacting an experienced supplement manufacturer.
 Nutricap Labs provides customizable contract manufacturing solutions that optimize high-quality products, cost-efficiency and speed of delivery.
-Call (800) 494-6154 to speak to one of our product advisors or submit your request to receive a free quote from us in 48 hours or less.
+Call (800) 494-6154 to speak to one of our Production Specialists or submit your request to receive a free quote from us in 48 hours or less.
 Help your customers take care of their cardiovascular health by developing a diverse range of heart healthy products.

 1. Artinia for Heart Health Gets GRAS Approval, Nutritional Outlook, February 9, 2011. http://www.nutritionaloutlook.com/news/artinia-heart-health-gets-gras-approval

 2. Chitin-Glucan: A Revolution from Inside, Nutraceutical Business & Technology, Volume 4 Number 6 November/December 2008, pg 22.

 3. Heart Disease and Stroke Prevention, Addressing the Nation’s Leading Killers: At a Glance 2011, Centers for Disease Control and Prevention, http://www.cdc.gov/chronicdisease/resources/publications/AAG/dhdsp.htm

 4. World Health Organization, Fact Sheet 137, 2009

 5. Age-associated cardiovascular changes in health: impact on cardiovascular disease in older persons, Heart Fail Rev. 2002 Jan;7(1):29-49.
 PMID: 11790921. http://www.ncbi.nlm.nih.gov/pubmed/11790921

 6. February is American Heart Month, Centers for Diseases Control and Prevention, http://www.cdc.gov/features/heartmonth/